jfcherng-sublime/ST-AutoSetIndentation/README.md

   set the plugin setting `hijack_st_detect_indentation` to `false`.

-- Even if `hijack_st_detect_indentation` is set to `true` by default, ST will still detect the indentation internally before ASI is ready to work.
+- Even if `hijack_st_detect_indentation` is set to `true` by default, ST will still detects the indentation internally before ASI is ready to work.
-  After that, ASI will detect the indentation **again** hence ST's result will be overridden but the detection is done **twice**.
+  After that, ASI will detects the indentation **again** hence ST's result will be overridden but the detection is done **twice**.
   Therefore, you may want to set `detect_indentation` to `false` to skip ST's.